web3/web3.js/docs/web3-eth-ens.rst

 ============

 The ``web3.eth.ens`` functions let you interacting with ENS.
-We recommend to read the .. documentation ENS: https://docs.ens.domains/ is providing to get deeper insights about the internals of the name service.
+We recommend reading the `documentation ENS <https://docs.ens.domains/>`_ is providing to get deeper insights about the internals of the name service.

 ------------------------------------------------------------------------------